Posts Tagged ‘Republican’

 The massive mid-term election of 2010 is now over.
 My phone won’t ring 25 times today with some computer imploring me to vote for one candidate over another.
 The signs that are all along the streets in my town can come down (hopefully the candidates come out and clean up their mess).
 Life can now go back to some sort of normal.

-The evidently picked up approximately 60 seats in the House of Representatives.
+The Republicans evidently picked up approximately 60 seats in the House of Representatives.
 They also made major increases in the Senate and that house appears to be split nearly 50/50 (the exact count probably won’t be known for a couple days as Alaska will probably take a while to count due to the write-in candidate).

 Healthcare for illegals

 First, let me be clear, I think that Rep. Wilson of South Carolina should be censured for his outburst while President Barack Hussein Obama was speaking in a joint session of Congress.
 He reminds of irresponsible brats such as Kanye West.
-Public outbursts while the is speaking are simply unacceptable in any format and definitely not allowed in a joint session of Congress.
+Public outbursts while the President is speaking are simply unacceptable in any format and definitely not allowed in a joint session of Congress.

 I do think that it is interesting that the rude outburst occurred due to a statement from BHO regarding healthcare for illegal aliens.
 There is a reasonable argument that BHO, while perhaps not lying, was not telling the complete truth.
-Check out this interesting below and then read the rest of my comments.
+Check out this interesting video below and then read the rest of my comments.

 I agree until I disagree – Senator John Kerry

 We are all familiar with the famous quote by Senator Kerry: “I actually did vote for the $87 billion before I voted against it.”
 Now it seems that Mr. Kerry has had another opportunity to change his mind.
-He is now in favor of Governors of States to appoint an individual to fill an open seat.
+He is now in favor of Governors of States to appoint an individual to fill an open Senate seat.

-Four or five years ago, Senator Kerry was concerned that his seat would be open if the USA would have been foolish enough to vote this weak-spine individual to the office of the of the United States.
+Four or five years ago, Senator Kerry was concerned that his seat would be open if the USA would have been foolish enough to vote this weak-spine individual to the office of the President of the United States.
 At that time, he supported Senator Kennedy’s successful efforts to change Massachusetts state law regarding the filling of Senate seats.

 I do not live in Massachusetts.
-I have no vote there and my opinion on their local should have little weight.
+I have no vote there and my opinion on their local politics should have little weight.
 However, aren’t the good residents of Massachusetts tired of flip-flop Kerry?
 Please remove him from our national agony and get him out of office.
-Surely, there is another good that your beautiful and important state can find.
+Surely, there is another good Democrat that your beautiful and important state can find.

 Does a party even mean anything?